-“Being compliant does not make you safe, being certified does not mean you are protected, and neither of those things are going to save you from the impact or fall out associated with a breach,” McMillan said.
+“Being compliant does not make you safe.
+Being certified does not mean you are protected, and neither of those things are going to save you from the impact or fallout associated with a breach,” says McMillan.
 “The things that matter are discipline, vigilance and readiness.”

 Solving healthcare data security

-"Addressing the challenges with health information security is a priority for us," says Scott Jamison, VP of application services at BlueMetal, an Insight company.
+"Addressing the challenges with health information security is a priority for us," says Scott Jamison, vice president of application services for Insight's Digital Innovation division.
 "Our clients trust us to build custom solutions and processes that protect patient data while providing industry-leading capabilities that improve patient care."